Open Bands &

 Various

-The POB's twice-a-month jam sessions are free and open to all interested musicians.
+Our jam sessions are free and open to all interested musicians and are held three times each month.
 We play jigs, reels, and waltzes as played for contra dancing.
 The goals are to have fun, learn more tunes, and develop our contra dance musician skills.
 In addition to our regular jams, we play for contra dances and sponsor occasional workshops on contra dance musicianship.
 We hire an experienced dance musician to lead us when we play for dances.
-Our jams are held on the first and third Saturdays: 3-4 pm - jamming by ear (it's an adventure; try it!); 4-6 pm - jamming at dance tempo, using written music.
+Our jams are held on the first, third and fourth Saturdays: 3pm-6pm (4-6pm on afternoons before an evening gig - see schedule below)

 Michigan, Grand RapidsGrand Rapids Folk Arts Society Contra Dance4th